smeade/hellophoenix/README.md

 ### How to use this

 This repository is not a tutorial.
+I made these code examples and demo apps only because I learn best by doing.
+Physically typing the code from the guides into a working and deployed Phoenix app is a great way to learn the framework.

-Read the Phoenix guides for each topic (see 'guide' links).
+To use this info: Read the Phoenix guides for each topic (see 'guide' links).
 Then refer to this repository for example code ('code' links) and demo applications ('demo' links).

 Note that while Phoenix apps are very responsive, these demo apps are deployed to free Heroku dynos which go to sleep after 30 minutes of inactivity.
 When you click on a demo link, there will be a delay while the dyno activates.